prabhatdrawal/Real-Time-Face-Mask-Detection-Using-AI-and-Computer-Vision/README.md

 Smart Surveillance: Integrate with security cameras for automated monitoring.

+The video illustration of the project can be observed at the following link which will direct you to the linkedin:

 Healthcare Monitoring: Deploy in hospitals and clinics for safety compliance.

 This project demonstrates the power of combining deep learning, computer vision, and real-time image processing for an impactful AI application.